 Bread has been a staple food for over eight thousand years.
 Before the mass produced bread of the mid 1900's every culture crafted a local loaf, be it flat, tinned or hand-shaped.
-Today artisan bakers are challenging industrial and uniform bread.
-They are fusing tradition with contemporary food know-how to create a new tradition of the crafted loaf.
+Today bakers are challenging 50 years of industrial and uniform bread by fusing tradition with contemporary global food know-how to create a new culture of the loaf.